 Establishment of MIDC estates often drive urbanization and industrialization in surrounding regions but there is no plan or provision or agency to govern this growth.
+According to retired planner, Mr. V.K.
+Phatak, in many cities CIDCO has stepped in to build townships around MIDC estates.
 Local MIDC officials admit that declaration of an estate acts as a trigger for other industries to locate, immediately raises land values and alters land market dynamics often leading to the formation of informal industrial and residential clusters.
 MIDC estates in Solapur have triggered the establishment of informal gunthewari-like settlements and small-scale factories because there is inadequate provision made for workers’ housing and small-scale industries.
+GPs in the vicinity of the MIDC estates in Ratnagiri, such as Nachne , Mirjole and even Shirgaon have undergone rapid transformation from being villages to urban settlements overnight.
+These urban settlements though have limited capacities in providing basic services - sewerage, drainage, solid waste collection, water provision.
+Thus these unplanned growth areas have become congested and underserviced compared to the city itself or the MIDC estate itself.
 MIDC estates also provide better infrastructure to factories inside the estate and sometimes to the GP it is located in, making for infrastructural disparities in the region.
-In Ratnagiri, the GP ha successfully negotiated access to piped water from MIDC.
+In Ratnagiri, some of the surrounding GPs have successfully negotiated access to piped water and electric supply from MIDC.
 The MIDC, however, only plans for the area within the boundaries of the estate so any (unauthorized) construction in the vicinity falls within the Gram Panchayat that the estate is located in.
+On the other hand, the 30-40 per cent of land within MIDC layouts kept open for residential purposes (for workers, staff, managers etc.), are coveted by investors because these plots have better provision of water and electricity that outside the industrial estate, thus defeating the purpose of housing only people working in the estate.
 These unintended consequences of current MIDC policies need to be urgently addressed.

 Lack of inclusivity of this mode of industrial planning